stele95/AMD-Single-GPU-Passthrough/README.md

 * Your VM settings should look similar to this before starting the installation.
 You can remove all unnecessary devices before starting the installation.

 	![VM setup before installation](./images/VM%20setup%20before%20installation.png)

-* If installing Windows 11, remove the network adapter from the VM (NIC :xx:xx:xx) or disconnect from the internet on your host OS before starting the installation because windows 11 setup forces you to log in with a microsoft account.
-	- Install Windows.
-	- When the installation is finished and you get to the "Connect to a network" screen when setting up windows for the first time, do the following steps:
-    	- press Shift + F10 to opet cmd
-    	- you might have to click on the cmd window if it doesn't get focused automatically
-    	- ``cd oobe``
-    	- type in ``BypassNRO.cmd`` and press enter

-    This will restart your PC and you should see the "I don't have internet" button once you get to the "Connect to a network" screen and you should be able to setup a local account like this

 * Disable memballoon in your xml file:
   ```